jakshin/mixcaster/README.md

 By the way, the first request to Mixcaster for a podcast's RSS XML, before its music files have been fully downloaded, also runs a bit slowly — taking 10 seconds or more to complete — because Mixcaster has to issue a HEAD request to Mixcloud's servers for each music file in order to populate the podcast's list of episodes.

-One way to minimize both of those minor hassles is to first download the music you're interested in at a command line, before subscribing in your podcast app.
+One way to minimize both of those minor hassles is to have Mixcaster "watch" the music you're interested in.
 Which brings us to...

+### Watching Mixcloud users and playlists

+Mixcaster can watch specific Mixcloud users or playlists for you.
+It will periodically check Mixcloud for new music in the background, and immediately download any it finds.
+When the timing works out well, Mixcaster will notice new music and download it before your podcast app queries it, (mostly) avoiding the annoyance of opening your podcast client and seeing `[DOWNLOADING, CAN'T PLAY YET]`.

+You can list the users and playlists you'd like for Mixcaster to watch in [mixcaster-watches.conf](config/mixcaster-watches.conf), and configure how often it checks Mixcloud for new music in [mixcaster-settings.properties](config/mixcaster-settings.properties).

 ### Downloading music from a command line

 You can pass a Mixcloud URL that lists music to Mixcaster, and it'll download music files listed on that page.
 For example: `mixcaster -download https://www.mixcloud.com/ArmadaMusicOfficial/uploads/`

-Run `mixcaster -help` for full usage details, including options which limit how many music files will be downloaded, and control where to put them.
+Run `mixcaster -help` for full usage details, including options which limit how many music files will be downloaded, and tell Mixcaster where to put them.

 ### A note about episode sorting